 In May 2016, inspections took place of a number of Belgian undertakings operating in the sale of non-prescription products in pharmacies, given the fact that the BCA had information about possible infringements of Article IV.1 BCEL and Article 101 TFEU.
 In November 2016, other inspections took place at companies active in the wholesale distribution of pharmaceutical and para-pharmaceutical products to pharmacies in relation to alleged participation in anticompetitive agreements and concerted practices between wholesalers active in Belgium relating to services that they provide to pharmaceutical laboratories on the one hand, and to pharmacies on the other.

-In May 2017, the BCA conducted a series of inspections for different suspected infringements.
-On 5 May 2017, inspections took place at the premises of one undertaking that distributes and sells water softeners for an alleged infringement of Article IV.1 BCEL and Article 101 TFEU.
-Three days later, an undertaking active in the distribution and sale of cooking utensils and wine accessories was searched by the inspectors of the BCA in relation to possible infringements of Article IV.1 BCEL and Article 101 TFEU.
-Finally, on 29 May 2017, the BCA conducted searches of some manufacturers and wholesalers of tobacco products, again in relation to possible infringements of Article IV.1 BCEL and Article 101 TFEU.
+In May 2017, the BCA conducted a series of inspections for different suspected infringements of Article IV.1 BCEL and Article 101 TFEU.
+On 5 May 2017, inspections took place at the premises of one undertaking that distributes and sells water softeners.
+Three days later, an undertaking active in the distribution and sale of cooking utensils and wine accessories was searched by the inspectors of the BCA.
+Finally, on 29 May 2017, the BCA conducted searches of some manufacturers and wholesalers of tobacco products.

 Also in 2018 a number of inspections were carried out.
 One concerned the sector of immunoglobulins and was carried out at the request of the Romanian authority.
 A second inspection was carried out jointly with the French authority and involved cosmetics.
-The last inspection concerned fire safety equipment and was carried out at one company's premises.
+The last inspection carried out during 2018 concerned fire safety equipment and was carried out at one company's premises.

 At the time of writing, none of these inspections has led to a decision of the Prosecution Body or of the Competition College.